baconbrad/php-webkit/README.md

 ## Multiple Platforms

 Although it may need a little additonal work you can make a PHP desktop application for Windows, Linux, and OSX.
-Currently the binaries for PHP are version 5.6 32-bit thread safe binaries for Windows.
-But you can switch it out with a different version/platform found at [PHP.net](http://php.net/) or elsewhere.
-Linux and OSX versions have a slightly different file structure and so far a packaging scheme has not been decided so you will need to come up with your own.
-Have suggestions?
-Do feel free to share.
+You can use the PHP binaries found at [PHP.net](http://php.net/) or elsewhere.
+Windows binaries will work once you drop them in the PHP directory.
+Linux and OSX versions have a slightly different file structure which make packaging a bit harder.
+But users have been able to use binaries included with [AMPPS](http://www.ampps.com/) and [PHP Nightrain](http://www.naetech.com/php-nightrain) with little to no extra modification.

-(I have not tested it on any ARM based builds of NW.js but I don't see why it couldn't work.)

 ## Optional PHP Packaging